AOSSIE-Org/Agora-Web/README.md

 ### Troubleshooting your local environment

 Always `git pull` and get the latest from master.
 [Google](https://www.google.com) and [Stackoverflow](https://stackoverflow.com/) are your friends.
 You can find answers for most technical problems there.
 If you run into problems you can't resolve, feel free to open an issue.

-### Running Tests

-To run the test suite locally while developing, just run `sbt test` from the project root.

-Tests will also run automatically via Gitlab CI when you push commits to a branch in the repository.
-You can view the output of the tests in GitLab's pipeline tab or in a Merge Request's acceptance box in its discussion tab.
-For this, you have to configure `.gitlab-ci.yml` and add your `HEROKU-API-KEY` as a secret variable in the Gitlab.

 ## Further Reading / Useful Links